JagadeeswarP/Voice_based_Gender_Detection/README.md

 For training, Mel-Frequency Cepstral Coefficients (MFCCs) are extracted from the recordings to capture essential speech features.
 The pre-trained Xception model is fine-tuned using these extracted features for binary classification (male/female).

+ What is a CNN?
+A CNN is a deep learning model designed for image and pattern recognition.
+Even though we are dealing with audio, we use a CNN because MFCC features look like images (spectrogram-like patterns).

+👉 Why CNN for Gender Detection?

+MFCCs are like 2D images (time vs. frequency).

+CNNs are great at finding patterns in 2D data.

+They automatically learn which parts of the voice signal distinguish male from female.